wetryingtodorock/getblock-docs/en/rpc-service/eth/ws/eth_trace_replayBlockTransactions.md

 ---
-title: eth:trace_replayBlockTransactions \[WebSocket\] {disallowed}
+title: eth:trace_replayBlockTransactions  {disallowed} - Ethereum
-description: Provides transaction processing tracing per block.
+description: Example code for the eth:trace_replayBlockTransactions  {disallowed} ws method. Сomplete guide on how to use eth:trace_replayBlockTransactions  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters